TIBCOSoftware/flogo-contrib/activity/MQTT_Pub_Certs/README.md

 | topic     | Topic on which the message is published |
 | qos       | MQTT Quality of Service |
 | message   | The message payload |

+Remember to store device.pem.crt,device.pem.key and root-CA.pem in the same location where you keep your build binary.

 ## Configuration Examples